 puts p1

-Here, things become interesting because we have a class and an object.
-Line number 5 is doing something called "instantiation."
-Instantiation is creating a new object and assigning it to a variable.
-To instantiate a class, we need to call the class name (Person) and then the method ".new".
-Right here is where the magic happens.
+Here is where things become interesting, because we have a class and we have an object.
+The line number 5 is doing something called “instantiation”.
+Instantiate is the act of creating a new object and assigning it to a variable.
+To instantiate a class we need to call the class name (Person in this case) and then the method “.new”.
+Right there is where the magic happens.

-If we print out the result, we'll see the following output.
+If we print out the result we’ll see next output

 What is that weird output?
-It's the object allocation in memory.
-The object is stored by ruby in your memory in plain text.
+It’s the object allocation in memory.
+In plain text is where the object is stored by ruby in your memory.
 Do you remember our

 blog post about memory?
-This is like the memory address to quickly access the object once we need it again.
+We’ll this is like the memory address to access rapidly to the object once we need it again.

-As discussed in the advantages, the good thing about classes and objects is that we can reuse the code inside the Class and create different objects that are "born" from that Class.
-That means we can create multiple "instances" from just one Class.
+Now the good thing about classes and objects, as we discussed previously in the advantages, is that we can reuse the code inside the class and create different objects who are “born” from that class.
+That means we can create multiple “instances” from just one class.

 class Person